 You can use a brayer to smooth out the paper onto the wood letters, but for a project of this size, you may not find it necessary.

 After you secure the paper to the wood letters, let the glue dry 20-30 minutes.
 Then, apply a final coat of Mod Podge on top of the letters.
+This top coat helps seal the letters and protect them from regular wear and tear.

 Important: To prevent the paper from ripping, do not smooth or spread the Mod Podge glue with your bare hands.